Leena-a/ros-navigation-gazebo/README.md

 # ros-navigation-gazebo

-Steps of running the Navigation Simulation on a map previously created using SLAM for ROS robots in the Gazebo environment.
+Steps of running the navigation stack on RViz to initialize the localization system, send goals to the robot on a map previously created using SLAM for ROS robots in the Gazebo environment.

-The navigation will be applied on the map created using the [ros-slam-gazebo] tutorial; make sure to follow the steps in the previous tutorial to obtain appropriate results
+The navigation will be applied on the map created using the [ros-slam-gazebo] tutorial; make sure to follow the steps in this tutorial to obtain appropriate results.

 ## Gazebo Simulation